PASSENGER’S PERSISTENT BACK PAIN EARNS $12,600 SETTLEMENT

-Accident Description: D.P. was riding in the front passenger seat of her friend’s 2007 Ford Mustang at the time of the accident.
-The driver was preparing to take a right-hand turn at the stop sign from North Cheshire Road onto East Farmdale Road.
+The accident occurred on October 2, 2015 around 3:15 in the afternoon.
+D.P. was riding in the front passenger seat of her friend’s 2007 Ford Mustang at the time of the accident.
+The driver was preparing to take a right-hand turn at the stop sign from North Cheshire Road onto East Farmdale Road in Arizona.
 However, the driver hit the accelerator pedal too hard and lost control of the vehicle, causing the vehicle to hit two trees on the side of the road.
 The vehicle sustained significant damage.

 The at-fault party was cited at the scene with violating A.R.S.
 28-701A, failure to control speed to avoid a collision.
 “A person shall not drive a vehicle on a highway at a speed greater than is reasonable and prudent under the circumstances, conditions and actual and potential hazards then existing.
 A person shall control the speed of a vehicle as necessary to avoid colliding with any object, person, vehicle or other conveyance on, entering or adjacent to the highway in compliance with legal requirements and the duty of all persons to exercise reasonable care for the protection of others.” http://www.azleg.gov/ars/28/00701.htm

-Medical Treatment: Three days after the collision, as D.P.’s pain resulting from the accident increased and persisted, she presented to Southwest Spine & Rehab where she was diagnosed with intervertebral disc with radiculopathy in lumbosacral region, sprain of cervical, thoracic and lumbar ligaments, muscle spasm of back, chronic post-traumatic headache, segmental and somatic dysfunction of cervical and lumbar regions and other kyphosis, reduced cervical curve.
-Southwest Spine & Rehab treated her with chiropractic therapy.
-However, D.P. treated with Southwest Spine & Rehab for a total of 26 visits over the course of four months.
-As per Dr. Taylor’s orders, D.P. presented to SimonMed and underwent an X-ray of
+Three days after the collision, as D.P.’s pain resulting from the accident increased and persisted, she presented to Southwest Spine & Rehab where she was diagnosed with intervertebral disc with radiculopathy in the lumbosacral region, sprain of cervical, thoracic and lumbar ligaments, muscle spasm of back, chronic post-traumatic headache, segmental and somatic dysfunction of cervical and lumbar regions and other kyphosis of the cervical curve.
+Southwest Spine & Rehab treated her with chiropractic therapy and recommended x-rays and follow-up treatment at SimonMed.

 As per Dr. Taylor’s orders, D.P. presented to SimonMed and underwent an X-ray of the lumbosacral spine that revealed no acute fracture or malalignment, but moderate fecal retention.
-Further, an MRI of the lumbar spine found a posterior disc herniation, which was left foraminal at L4-5.
-There was also disc material migrating superiorly along the posterior surface of the L4 vertebral body.
+Further, an MRI of the lumbar spine revealed a posterior disc herniation, which was left foraminal at L4-5.
+There was also extruded disc material migrating superiorly along the posterior surface of the L4 vertebral body.
 This herniation was superimposed on a diffuse disc bulge.
 There was effacement of the anterior thecal sac.
-There was mild central canal stenosis to the left to 1.0 cm and was mild to moderate left foraminal stenosis.
+There was mild central canal stenosis to the left to 1.0 cm.
+There was mild to moderate left foraminal stenosis.

-Despite chiropractic therapy, D.P.’s back pain continued to persist, so she presented to Arizona Pain Treatment Centers.
-There she got identification for sacroiliac joint arthropathy, lumbosacral radiculopathy, lumbar facet arthropathy, low back pain and myalgia and myositis.
-She got recommendations to consider medial branch block with radiofrequency ablation and fluoroscopically guided sacroiliac joint injection procedure.
+Despite chiropractic therapy, D.P.’s pain continued, so she presented to Arizona Pain Treatment Centers, where she was diagnosed with sacroiliac joint arthropathy, lumbosacral radiculopathy, lumbar facet arthropathy, low back pain and myalgia and myositis.
+She was recommended to consider medial branch block with radiofrequency ablation and a fluoroscopically guided sacroiliac joint injection procedure.

-Total Medical Bills: D.P.’s medical bills totaled approximately $6,931.31.
+Her medical bills totaled $6,931.31.

-Client’s Car Insurance: Because this accident only involved one vehicle and D.P. was a passenger in that vehicle at the time of the accident, D.P. did not use a personal car insurance policy.
+Because this accident only involved one vehicle and D.P. was a passenger in that vehicle at the time of the accident, D.P. did not use a personal car insurance policy.